-We are normally quite frugal with our funds, and try to bid every item we purchase, rather than only when it is required by purchasing regulations.

-Our supplies and services allotment will need to be examined on a year-to-year basis.
-It is very likely that our budget will need to increase periodically in order to keep pace with the constantly-rising costs of chemicals and glassware.
+As mentioned, we usually are quite frugal with our funds, and try to bid every item we purchase, rather than only when it is required by purchasing regulations whenever we can.
+It should also be noted that our supplies and services allotment will need to be examined on a year-to-year basis.
+Our budget will need to increase periodically in order to keep pace with the constantly-rising costs of chemicals and glassware.
 We will continue to rely on instructional equipment funds to replace aging equipment.
 Additional funds for our requested staffing increases will also be required.